Automattic/wp-calypso/config/README.md

 Config
 ======

 This dir is used to store `.json` config files.
 At boot-up time, the server decides which config file to use based on the `NODE_ENV` environment variable.
 The default value is `"development"`.
-The entire configuration is available on the server-side and certain keys are also exposed to the client.
+The entire configuration is available on the server-side and most keys are also exposed to the client.
+The config is sent to the client as part of the initial payload in `server/render/index.js` and `server/pages/index.jade`.

 If it is necessary to access a `config` value on the client-side, add the property name to the `client.json` file, which is whitelist of config properties that will be exposed to the client.